EmCat2000/manual/07-object-oriented-programming-with-sprites/index.md

 - center x\index{center x (in my block)}, center y\index{center y (in my block)} : the x and y position of the center of my

-> bounding box, rounded oﬀ–the geometric center of the costume.
+> bounding box, rounded off–the geometric center of the costume.

+[^8]: *Neighbors* are all other sprites whose bounding boxes intersect the doubled dimensions of the requesting sprite's bounds.

 ## First Class Costumes and Sounds